rixx/WebMistress/doc/doku.md

 Obviously, the documentation can be found in `doc`.

-Files in `lib` do not need to be accessed from the outside (instead they are included in other php scripts). `lib/template` contians `base.php`, the currently only template in this project.
+Files in `lib` do not need to be accessed from the outside (instead they are included in other php scripts). `lib/template` contains `base.php`, the currently only template in this project.

 Files in `public` are available to external access. `public/api` contains php scripts that are polled. `public/scripts` contains .js files, most notably `jquery.js` and `bootstrap.js`. `public/styles` contains .css files.
 The remaining files in `public` form the core of the application.